alice12349876/Feistel-Cipher/WORKLOG.md

 Si Ying: I worked on Variations.

 ## May 20th, 21st, 22nd, Friday and Weekends
-Alice: I worked on Hhistory and Strengths.\
+Alice: I worked on History and Strengths.\
 Si Ying: I worked on Variations and Weaknesses.

 ## May 23rd, Monday